Top 7 Reasons to Do an MBA!

 We seem to be living in an era where everyone – from fresh graduates to those with some years of work experience – seems to want to earn an MBA degree!
-Many a times, people make this decision without really knowing how an MBA helps or how to go about getting one.
+Often, people make this decision without really knowing how an MBA helps or how to get one.

 Given all the information available on the internet, the biggest blunder most MBA aspirants commit is to start preparing for their MBA application without answering the fundamental question – ‘Why MBA?’